Who We Are

 David Stuart has an extensive career of working within museums and other cultural institutions which have included Archaeologist/Park Planner for the National Park Service, Director of Sacramento Science Center and Sacramento History Museum, and V.P. of Operations of the Foundation for California Community Colleges, the non-profit auxiliary for California's community college system.
 He majored in Anthropology at the California State University, Fresno and in graduate school at the University of Colorado.
 In December 2006, Dave was excited to return to his home county roots to lead the San Joaquin County Historical Society and Museum.

-Adrienne McGraw, Executive Director
+Amy Cohen, Executive Director